openvinotoolkit/openvino/docs/ops/convolution/DeformableConvolution_1.md

 * *deformable_group*

-  * **Description**: *deformable_group* is the number of groups which deformable values and *output* should be split into along the channel axis.
-Apply the deformable convolution using the i-th part of the offset part on the i-th out.
+  * **Description**: *deformable_group* is the number of groups in which *offsets* input and *output* should be split into along the channel axis.
+Apply the deformable convolution using the i-th part of the offsets part on the i-th out.
   * **Range of values**: integer value starting from `1`
   * **Type**: `int`
   * **Default value**: `1`